Russell Williams (criminal): Charges

-Along with the murder charges, Williams was charged with breaking and entering, forcible confinement, and the sexual assault of two other women in connection with two separate home invasions near Tweed, Ontario, in September 2009.
+Along with the murder charges, Williams was charged with breaking and entering, forcible confinement and the sexual assault of two other women in connection with two separate home invasions near Tweed, which occurred in September 2009.
 According to reports, the women had been bound in their homes and Williams had taken photos of them.
-Williams was also charged in the death of Corporal Marie-France Comeau, a 37-year-old military traffic technician based at CFB Trenton, who had been found dead inside her home in late November 2009.
+He was also charged in the death of Corporal Marie-France Comeau, a 37-year-old military traffic technician based at CFB Trenton, who had been found dead inside her home in late November 2009.

-Williams was remanded into custody on Monday, February 8, 2010.
-The Canadian Forces announced that day that an interim commander would soon be appointed to replace him (Dave Cochrane took over 11 days later), and removed his biography from the Department of National Defence website the following day.
+Williams was remanded into custody on February 8, 2010.
+The Canadian Forces announced that day that an interim commander would soon be appointed to replace him (Dave Cochrane took over eleven days later) and removed his biography from the Department of National Defence website the following day.

-Hours after the announcement of Williams' arrest, police services across the country reopened unsolved homicide cases involving young women in areas where Williams had previously been stationed.
+Hours after the announcement of Williams' arrest, police services across the country reopened unsolved homicide cases involving young women in areas where he had previously been stationed.
 According to news reports, police began looking at other unsolved cases based on a full statement that Williams gave to police.

-A week after his arrest, investigators reported that, along with hidden keepsakes and other evidence they had found in his home, they had matched a print from one of the homicide scenes to his boot.

-In addition to the four primary incidents, the investigation into Williams includes probes into 48 cases of theft of women's underwear dating back to 2006.
-In the searches of his Ottawa home, police discovered stolen lingerie that was neatly stored, catalogued, and concealed.
+In addition to the four primary incidents, the investigation included probes into 48 cases of theft of women's underwear dating back to 2006.
+Inside his Ottawa home, police discovered stolen lingerie that was neatly stored, catalogued and concealed.
+A week after Williams' arrest, investigators reported that, along with hidden keepsakes and other evidence found in his home, they had matched a print from one of the homicide scenes to his boot.

 In April 2010, Williams was placed on suicide watch at Quinte Detention Centre in Napanee, Ontario after he tried to kill himself by wedging a stuffed cardboard toilet paper roll down his throat.

-After his conviction he was stripped of the rank of colonel in the Royal Canadian Air Force as well as his military decorations of the South-West Asia Service Medal with Afghanistan clasp and the Canadian Forces Decoration (CD) with one clasp by order of the Governor General of Canada, David Johnston.
-He was allowed to keep his military pension equal to $60,000 CAD per year as his pension can only be removed through an act of parliament.